matamorphosis/GDrive-Access-Governance/README.md

 - GUI to interact with the script
 - Revoke functionality for the web application.
 - New Auto-Revoke and Auto-Certify abilities for tasks.
+- Now highlights when a file is in the bin or not.

 ## Use Cases
 For small businesses using Google Suite, Google provides built in access controls for all users within that company's Google Suite; however, what if someone in the business shares files within Google Drive with someone outside the organisation?
 This tool provides a simple and effective way of returning any files that can be accessed by potentially untrusted persons.